Mark M. Souweidane, M.D.

 Find out more about the Department of Neurosurgery, including its Neurosurgery Residency Program, Fellowship Opportunities, CME Courses, and Research.

-The faculty members of the Weill Cornell Medicine Brain and Spine Center are consistently named to annual lists of Top Doctors, Best Doctors, and Super Doctors.
-This year, we have a record 17 members of our team on...
+The faculty members of Weill Cornell Medicine are consistently named to annual lists of Top Doctors, Best Doctors, and Super Doctors.
+We are honored that so many of our faculty are included on the 2024 Castle...

 The world of neurosurgery lost a leading light last week when Dr. R. Michael Scott passed away at 82.
 On a personal level, I lost one of my early partners and mentors in neurosurgery as well as a friend.